 These annual fee credit cards are premium cards and they offer some really good deals or benefits and they also provide different ways to save money.
 So, by being a premium member you get maximum benefits like cash backs and higher reward points because these cards have tie-ups with hotels, airlines, shopping stores, etc.

-Let’s take an example, if you travel a lot by airlines, then you can go for the signature credit card offered by HSBC, which comes with an annual fee of around Rs.3500, and has tie-ups with Makemytrip.
+Let’s take an example, if you travel a lot by airline, then you can go for the signature credit card offered by HSBC, which comes with an annual fee of around Rs.3500, and has tie-ups with Makemytrip.

 Yes, you can get a credit card against your fixed deposit in the bank.
-There are Instant Credit Cards in few banks, that offer you to open a fixed deposit in their bank and get a credit card against it.
+There are Instant Credit Cards in a few banks, that offer you to open a fixed deposit in their bank and get a credit card against it.

 So, if you have a low credit score and the banks are rejecting your credit card application, then this is the most beneficial way to apply for credit cards.
 Getting credit card against your fixed deposit also helps in improving your credit score if your credit score is messed up.

-It’s important for you to know and understand the interest rates applicable to the credit cards.
-Ideally, you will choose a credit card which has low-interest rates, lowest fee, and maximum benefit.
+It’s important for you to know and understand the interest rates applicable to credit cards.
+Ideally, you will choose a credit card which has low-interest rates, the lowest fee, and maximum benefit.

 But, it is difficult to get a credit card with all the above offers.
 Pick a credit card according to your preference and priority.
 No one wants to pay excess interest on credit cards, so just be aware!

 If you already have one credit card then you might keep receiving offers to apply for another credit card.
 However, it is not important that you apply for these credit cards also.